Juul and Altria Clash With FDA

 Vaping Prohibitionists and Marginalized Groups

 The vaping industry has no shortage of powerful and vocal opponents.
 Late last year, state senators proposed a law that would result in e-cig prohibition in California.
 The FDA at least makes some effort to weigh empirical data and scientific evidence.
-FDA commissioner Scott Gottleib acknowledged the importance of adult access to e-cigarettes in his November press release.
+FDA commissioner Scott Gottlieb acknowledged the importance of adult access to e-cigarettes in his November press release.
 Politicians are much more likely to make rash and ill-informed decisions that harm marginalized populations.

 Fountains of misinformation like Parents Against Vaping e-cigarettes (PAVe) have leveraged their personal wealth into national news media coverage.
 Despite having fewer Instagram followers than my cat, they have been provided a New York Times op-ed slot and host school sanctioned disinformation seminars.
 They seek a total ban on flavors and online sales.
 These are the demands of vaping opponents.
 The stakes are high.